 - Non-compliance with clause 4.3 Height of Buildings Development Standard.
-The proposal results in a height of 16.6m a 1.6 m or 10.6% variation. - No submission clause 4.6 variation request to justify the non-compliance to the Height of Buildings development standard - Non-compliance with clause 4.4 Floor Space Ratio Development Standard.
-The proposal results in a floor space ratio of 1.6:1 or a 7.5% variation.
-This variation has been assessed by Council and is not supported. - Non-compliance with clause 6.2 Flood Planning as the proposal is likely to result in the displacement of flood waters onto neighbouring sites. - The proposal is non-compliant with the requirements of Chapter A Part 2 Good Design of the Comprehensive Inner West Development Control Plan 2016 the proposal does not provide high quality amenity through physical, spatial and environmental design and does not respond to the existing/ emerging streetscape. - The proposal is non-compliant with the DCP requirements for car parking and it is expected that the current rate of parking proposed would result in a loss of on-street parking for the immediate area. - Characterisation of the use. - The development is not accompanied by a plan of management and fails to outline how a hotel accommodation will operate 20 rooms with no on-site manager to police or look after incidents that may occur at the premises.
-There is insufficient information to satisfy Council that the premises will operate in accordance with any conditions of consent or operate in a manor respectful to neighbouring residents.
+The proposal results in a height of 9.6m, a 1.1m or 12.9% variation. - A clause 4.6 variation request to justify the non-compliance to the development standard was not provided as part of the application. - Non-compliance with clause 6.2 Flood Planning as the proposal is likely to result in the displacement of flood waters onto neighbouring sites. - The proposal is non-compliant with the requirements of Chapter A Part 2 Good Design of the Comprehensive Inner West Development Control Plan 2016 the proposal does not provide high quality amenity through physical, spatial and environmental design and does not respond to the existing/ emerging streetscape. - The proposal is non-compliance with the DCP requirements for car parking and it is expected that the current rate of parking proposed would result in a loss of on-street parking for the immediate area - The development is not accompanied by a plan of management and fails to outline how a serviced apartment will operate 33 rooms with no on-site manager to police or look after incidents that may occur at the premises.
+There is insufficient information to satisfy Council that the premises will operate in accordance with any conditions of consent or operate in a manner respectful to neighbouring residents.